Shopify/kubeaudit/docs/auditors/asat.md

 --------------------------------------------

 -- [error] AutomountServiceAccountTokenTrueAndDefaultSA
-   Message: Default service account with token mounted. automountServiceAccountToken should be set to 'false' or a non-default service account should be used.
+   Message: Default service account with token mounted. automountServiceAccountToken should be set to 'false' on either the ServiceAccount or on the PodSpec or a non-default service account should be used.
 ```

 ## Explanation